agoutsmedt/mapping_philo_science/README.md

-# mapping_philo_science
+# Bibliometric mapping of the recent literature in philosophy of science

-Analysing recent publications in philosophy of science
+This project aims at analysing recent publications in philosophy of science.